flowersinthesand/portal-java/core/README.md

 Returns the hall, a specialized room whose name is `hall` and contains every socket that connected to the application.

-* `Socket socket(String id)`

-Finds a socket by id or returns null if it doesn't exist.
-Use this method when you need detailed operation in terms of connectivity not entity.

 * `Object bean(String name)`
 * `<T> T bean(Class<T> class)`
 * `<T> T bean(String name, Class<T> class)`